Quartet (1948 film): Plot

-Herbert Sunbury marries Betty, despite his overly involved mother's dislike for the woman.
+Herbert Sunbury marries Betty, despite his overly involved mother Beatrice's dislike for the woman.
 The newlyweds are happy, except for Herbert's lifelong enthusiasm for flying kites.
-Herbert and his father had designed and flown their creations every Saturday on the common since Herbert was a young lad.
+Herbert and his father Samuel had designed and flown their creations every Saturday on the common since Herbert was a young lad.
 Betty considers it childish, so to appease her, Herbert reluctantly promises to give it up.
 However, the lure of his latest, giant, unflown kite proves too great for him.
-When Betty finds out, they have a fight and Herbert moves back in with his parents, much to his mother's delight.
+When Betty finds out, they have a fight and Herbert moves back in with his parents, much to Beatrice's delight.

-Betty has second thoughts and tries to make up with her husband, but he refuses to go home with her.
+Betty has second thoughts and tries to make up with Herbert, but he refuses to go home with her.
 Out of anger, she destroys his new kite.
 Aghast, Herbert angrily refuses to give her any further financial support and is put in prison as a result.
 A prison visitor is told his curious story.
 He arranges for Herbert to be released and advises Betty on how to save her marriage.
 When Herbert goes to the common, he discovers Betty there flying a kite.